UPDATE COMING SOON

 Still, this was not the reason why the complete lyrics have been used for the album release (which has the same backing track as the EP release, while "Special Star" is a re-recording).

-These different versions were made because North America, where the EP had been released, was an important market for Lene's records, so it would not make sense to release exactly the same versions again on the album.
+The different versions of these two songs were made because America, Canada and Australia (where the EP had been released) were important markets for Lene's records, so it would not make sense to release exactly the same recordings again on the album.

 Lene has explained that the initial recordings of these songs (as released on the "New Toy" EP) reflect how they were originally conceived, and that the album versions stand equal with the EP versions - not necessarily having developed these songs for the better, but taking them into different directions.